Rochester Lancers (1967–1980)

-Rochester Lancers was an American soccer team that competed in the American Soccer League (ASL) from 1967 until 1969, and in the North American Soccer League (NASL) from 1970 to 1980.
+The Rochester Lancers were an American soccer team that competed in the American Soccer League (ASL) from 1967 until 1969, and in the North American Soccer League (NASL) from 1970 to 1980.
 The team was based in Rochester, New York, and played home games at Holleder Memorial Stadium.
 The Lancers won the 1970 NASL Championship and was the only NASL team to compete in the CONCACAF Champions' Cup.
 The Lancers could not sustain their early success, posting two winning records and a few playoff appearances before folding after the 1980 season.

 History

 Founding and ASL years

 On March 23, 1967, it was announced Rochester, New York, had been granted a franchise in the upcoming professional American Soccer League (ASL) season.
 A group of local businessmen headed by attorney Rudy LePore formed Rochester Soccer Club, Inc. Roman Kucil, who had played for the Hungarian-Americans of the Rochester District Soccer League, was employed as manager of the team, which was officially named Rochester Lancers.
 On May 30, the Lancers played their first game, an exhibition game against German team SC Concordia von 1907, losing 4–2.
 The team's next match was another exhibition against Chelsea F.C., an English Football League First Division team, on June 13, 1967.
 The Lancers lost the match 6–1.
 On July 21, 1967, it was confirmed the Lancers would participate in the ASL's first division and would open the season on 27 August at home against Boston Tigers, and the teams would also play an exhibition match two weeks earlier.